-The general fuel levy is legislated by the Taxation Laws Amendment Act (2009) that makes provision that each metro's share be announced through a Government Gazette.
-The fuel levy sharing amounts for each metro is therefore published annually through a Notice in the Government gazette.
+The general fuel levy is legislated by the Taxation Laws Amendment Act 17 of 2009, which makes provision that each metro's share be announced through a Government Gazette.
+The fuel-levy-sharing amounts for each metro are therefore published annually through a notice in the Government Gazette.

-The Fuel levy allocation is based on the latest available fuel sales figures within the jurisdiction of the City as a metro.
-The following indicative amounts were allocated to the City as per the 2013/14 allocation letter received from NT:
+The fuel levy allocation is based on the latest available fuel sales figures within the jurisdiction of the City as a metro.
+The following amounts were allocated to the City as per the 2013/14 allocation letter received from National Treasury: